 The story of Frank's fly are many.
 He is supposed to have said that...
 "The successful attraction of this pattern is due to the fact that the particular 'darning wool' used, completely changes colour when wet.
-"This version is not a perfect imitation of Chadwick's 477, but isn't far off, and has the correct inner glow (see photo).
+This version is not a perfect imitation of Chadwick's 477, but isn't far off, and has the correct inner glow (see photo).

-I have humbly attempted to upgrade the pattern by using a Red Copper Wire & Silk under-body with a "Patton's" #229 wool body.
-Notice the comparison photo.
-Patton's is obviously more gray-tan, less pink.
-I have attempted to compensate as my version looses it's opaque quality in the water, becomes translucent with the red copper subtly showing through for a glowing color and very lifelike effect (see additional bug photo - but it doesn't do it justice).
-It reflects a bit of light and the tiny red thread "Hot Spot" sets it off.
-Picks up air bubbles in the wool yarn fibers.
+I have humbly attempted to upgrade the pattern by using a Red Copper Wire under-body with a special Alpaca Wool Body.
+My version looses it's opaque quality in the water, becomes translucent with the red subtly showing through for a glowing color and very lifelike effect.
+For me the one that works, is the best substitute for original Chadwick's.

-Like using several flies at once, I leave a short minnow tag-tail that can be fished as a tiny Bait-Fish streamer or hatching Mayfly trailing a nymphal shuck.
+Like using several flies at once, I leave a short minnow tag-tail that can be fished as a tiny Bait-Fish streamer or hatching Mayfly or Caddis trailing a nymphal shuck.
 Features a narrow Mayfly shaped body, also good for imitating a small Stonefly.
 Thin or cut the tail short for a Drifting Larvae.
 Now that's versatility.